chipaudette/OpenAudio/Docs/Getting Started/Starting From Scratch.md

 "Teensy" is a family of microcontroller boards, like Arduino are a family of microcontroller boards.
 The Teensy 3 line of boards is much faster (and smaller) than the Arduino boards, which makes them useful for computationally-heavy tasks like processing audio.
 A key feature of the Teensy boards is that they can be programmed using the Arduino IDE software, even though they are not "Arduino" boards.
 That's great!

 * **Hardware**: To get started, you should buy a [Teensy](https://www.pjrc.com/teensy/).
-I recommend the Teensy 3.6. https://www.pjrc.com/store/teensy36.html as it is the fastest, though it will be damaged if you mistakenly apply 5V signals to its pins.
-If you desire 5V tolerance, you should get the Teensy 3.5: https://www.pjrc.com/store/teensy35.html.
+I recommend the [Teensy 3.6]( https://www.pjrc.com/store/teensy36.html) as it is the fastest, though it will be damaged if you mistakenly apply 5V signals to its pins.
+If you desire 5V tolerance, you should get the [Teensy 3.5] (https://www.pjrc.com/store/teensy35.html).

 * **Software**: To program the Teensy from the Arduino IDE, you need to download and install the Teensyduino add-on.
 The download and installation instructions are here: https://www.pjrc.com/teensy/td_download.html.
 Note that the installation routine will offer to install many (dozens) additional libraries for you.
 It's fine to install them all.
 Or, you can choose to install just these libraries: Audio, Bounce, FreqCount, FreqMeasure, i2c_t3, SerialFlash, Snooze, and SPIFlash (did I miss any?).